bshumin/Reddit_IBM_Project/README.md

 -------
 NOTE: reddit_new.py and reddit_new_fixed_json_dump.py were the driving files for this project, with reddit_new.py outputing in .csv format and reddit_new_fixed_json_dump.py outputting in .json format.

+NOTE 2: all usernames and passwords were removed from the code, and replaced with strings showing where you would insert your credentials